twse/bobsgame-extras/README.md

 ﻿# Extra stuff for bob's game
 Contains extra stuff for bob's game excluding fonts.

-## Google search form (requires internet connection)
-The form is not present in the [Bob Corporation website](http://www.bobcorporation.com/).
-Includes an option to search the Fandom wiki created in 2009.
-The option to search the forum is not included (all forums are private; it runs a version of XenForo from 2016).
-The logo is available in PNG or SVG.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Matthew Pelloni will be offering a wallpaper for you.
 In any case, please feel free to download these and use them on your desktop.